-Step 1: Right click drive D: and select "Resize/Move Volume", drag middle position towards right in the pop-up window:
+Step 1: Right click D: and select "Resize/Move Volume", drag middle position towards right in the pop-up window:

-Step 2: Right click drive C: and select "Resize/Move Volume" again, drag right border towards right in the pop-up window.
+Step 2: Right click C: and select "Resize/Move Volume" again, drag right border towards right in the pop-up window.

 Step 3: Click Apply on top left to take effect to real disk partition.
 (The operations before clicking Apply just work in virtual mode.)